jss367/jss367.github.io/_posts/2018-07-10-kangaroos-and-wallabies-iii-advanced-modeling-with-fastai.md

-FasiAI provides some standard transforms which work pretty well, so we'll use them.
+FastAI provides some standard transforms that work quite well, so we'll use them.

 ```python